bkw777/WP-2_IC-Card/README.md

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything, and I also cannot find anything anywhere on the motherboard that connects to the pin.
 These PCBs don't connect this pin.

-### Reading the RAM card:
-You can read out the contents of the RAM card onto a modern pc by using the ROM card programming adapter.

-Tell the programmer to ignore the chip ID and assume the device is a 29F010 or pin-compatible, Example: SST39SF010A.
-IE: a 128K version of the 256K flash chip on the ROM card.

-You can only read, NOT write.

-Example for a TL-866 programmer using the "minipro" util, to read the ram card and save a copy to a file named `ram.bin`:

-`minipro --skip_id --device SST39SF010A --read ram.bin`

 # TODO
 CamelFORTH on ROM?